Delta 8 THC survived a lengthy legal battle in Kentucky. What’s the legal status of delta 8 in the Bluegrass State?

 Federal law banned synthetic THC like Spice and K2 because they are harmful substances that mimic the effects of real THC and are made in a lab without the use of any cannabis material.
 It’s clear that D8 doesn’t quite fit this definition and needs regulation of its own.
 But, we can only wait for it to be fully legalized or enjoy it while it exists in a legal loophole.

 Absolutely!
-Delta-8 friendly states can order D8 online legally.
+Delta-8 friendly states, including Kentucky, permit ordering D8 online legally.

 No, 14 states banned this hemp derivative, including Alaska, Arizona, Arkansas, Colorado, Delaware, Idaho, Iowa, Mississippi, Montana, Kentucky, Rhode Island, Utah, Vermont, and Washington.